Road Rally to the Famous Tail of the Dragon on US Highway 129 in Robbinsville, North Carolina

 This Event will begin early Friday morning at our exclusive launch location, SILO Auto Club, where we will get all participants checked-in at the IHR booth.
 At the check-in you will be given your Event Vehicle Decals (installed by White Rabbit Wraps), SWAG bag, Event T-Shirt, Event Sticker, Event Poster, Breakfast, and Beverages.
 A mandatory Driver’s Meeting will take place beginning at 8:30am in the lounge.

 Saturday mid-morning we will meet for a driver’s meeting before we begin our adventures for the day!
-This will not only include US129, but several other incredible country-side roads!
-Our late afternoon and evening will be full of good food, relaxing, laughter, and fellowship as we take in the beautiful sights around us.
+This will not only include US129, but several other incredible country-side roads, all leading up to Gatlinburg, Tennessee and then back to Tapoco Lodge for a late evening around a campfire.

 Sunday we will begin with a driver’s meeting late morning before visiting the Fontana Dam as a group.
-From there we will head back towards Indiana, with some interesting stops along the way!
+From there we will head back towards Indiana!

 What is “Tail of the Dragon”?